baresi687/development-platforms-ca/README.md

 #### Cloud Platform support
 All major cloud computing providers have individual support for Docker.
 This includes Amazon Web Services and Google Compute Platform.

+#### Continuous integration efficiency
+The same container image can be used in every step of the deployment process, speeding up the time it takes to go from build to production.

 ## Weaknesses